 In 2015 our company turned 330 years old.
-And for more than 180 years Haage has specialised in cacti.
+And for nearly 200 years, Haage has specialized in cacti.
 The years create space for history and stories.
 We would like to tell you some of them...

 That was quite a long time ago: Not far from our hometown Erfurt, a musician's child named Johann Sebastian Bach just saw the light of day on 31 March.

-I hardly believe that the Hague was the first to bring the cactus to Europe.
-The fame for this probably belongs to Spanish sailors in the 16th century.
-They brought the exotic never seen plants and seeds from the New World to Europe.
-There, the valuable and rare exotics initially adorned the orangeries of the courtyards alongside pomorants and almond trees.
+One thing is certain: even if their roots go back a long way, the Haage family did not bring the first cacti to Europe.
+The fame for this belongs to Spanish sailors in the 16th century.
+They brought the exotic, never seen plants and seeds from the New World to Europe.
+There, the valuable and rare exotics initially adorned the orangeries of the courtyards, alongside lemon- and almond trees.

 When it became possible in later years to make the cacti of the luxury hobby of the rich a passion for everyone, the Haage family was right at the forefront.

 Our first ancestor who worked intensively with cacti in his nursery was Friedrich Adolph Haage.
 He was born on 24 March 1796.
 At that time the French Revolution was still in full swing, Napoleon achieved ever new successes.

 But that didn't upset Friedrich Adolph: He worked purposefully in his Erfurt nursery and became the first real Kakteen-Haage.